ommgh/easecom/README.md

-# Ecommerce Admin Dashboard
+# easEcom

-This is the README file for the Ecommerce Admin Dashboard website, which is built using Next.js and TypeScript.
+Ecommerce Admin Dashboard is built using Next.js and TypeScript.
 The website provides an intuitive admin dashboard interface for creating and managing ecommerce websites.
 It includes features such as product listing, updating, sales tracking, and Stripe integration for secure checkout.

 ## Technologies Used

-- Framework: Next.js (version X.X.X)
+- Framework: Next.js
-- Language: TypeScript (version X.X.X)
+- Language: TypeScript
 - Database: MySQL
 - ORM: Prisma
 - MySQL Hosting: PlanetScale